FearlessSolutions/engineering-practice-domains/README.md

 ## Introduction
 Welcome to the Data Practice Domain at Fearless!
 This repository serves as a central hub for our collaborative efforts, showcasing best practices, facilitating knowledge sharing, and supporting continuous learning within the Data Domain.
 Our mission is to enhance our engineering capabilities, foster a vibrant community of practitioners, and ultimately, deliver superior solutions to our clients.

+Check out and contribute to this repo's Github Wiki

 ## Our Goals
 * Collaboration: Foster an environment where team members can collaborate on projects, share insights, and contribute to open-source initiatives.
 * Education: Provide resources and guidelines to support ongoing learning and professional development within the Data Domain.